Persistent homology for functionals: Persistent homology and functional topology

+\begin{rem} We mention that more general homology theories can be considered in \cref{thm:mountain_pass}.
+The precise hypotheses on the homology theory $H$ are that it is additive, taking non-zero values on non-empty sets in dimension $0$, and such that $\H(F_{\leq \bullet})$ is continuous from above, i.e., $\H(F_{\leq s}) \to \lim_{s < t} \H(F_{\leq t})$ is an isomorphism for all~$s \in \R$.
+One may also replace the topological conditions of $M$ being connected and $F$ being $\HLC$ by the algebraic conditions that $p_0 = 1$ and $\H(F_{\leq \bullet})$ be q-tame. \end{rem}

-Morse and Tompkins prove that each homotopically critical point of the functional $A_g$ corresponds to a critical point of the area functional, called a minimal surface, and use this correspondence to prove the following result \cite[p.~447]{Morse.1939}, also reviewed as Theorem II.6.10 in \cite{Struwe.1988}.
+Morse and Tompkins show \cite[Theorem 6.2]{Morse.1939} that each homotopically critical point of the Douglas functional $A_g$ indeed corresponds to a \emph{minimal surface} -- a surface with vanishing mean curvature -- and using this correspondence the following result, also reviewed in \cite[Theorem II.6.10]{Struwe.1988}, can be deduced from the Mountain Pass Theorem.

-\begin{thm}[Unstable Minimal Surface Theorem] If $\Omega_g$ contains two distinct solutions to Plateau's Problem then it also contains an unstable minimal surface, more precisely, a critical point of $A_g$ of index 1. \end{thm}
+\begin{thm}[{Unstable Minimal Surface Theorem \cite[p.~472]{Morse.1939}}] If the space~$\Omega_g$ contains two minimal surfaces contained in distinct critical sets of minimum type of the functional $A_g$, then it also contains an \emph{unstable} minimal surface, i.e., a minimal surface contained in a critical set that is not of minimum type. \end{thm}

-Their proof relies on Morse inequalities for homotopically critical points, which they infer by relating these critical points to the cap numbers associated to the persistent \v{C}ech homology of the sublevel set filtration of the function, and then applying the Morse inequalities for cap numbers as we have considered them in \cref{s:inequalities}, and as Morse considered them in \cite{Morse.1940}.
+In \cite[Section 8]{Morse.1939}, Morse and Tompkins provide an example of a curve $g$ for which $\Omega_{g}$ indeed contains two distinct critical sets of minimum type, so that $g$ then also spans an unstable minimal surface.

+While more efficient and more general proofs for the existence of an unstable minimal surface (with respect to more natural topologies than $C^0$) have subsequently been established \cite{Struwe.1988,Dierkes.2010}, including less restrictive assumptions on the boundary curve, the original approach of Morse and Tompkins is notable for its connections to other areas of mathematics.
+As an illustration, we will now sketch a proof of \cref{thm:mountain_pass} using the previously developed machinery, starting with some intermediate results.
+As a first step, we will give general formulas for \emph{numbers of births} $\alpha(t) = \sum_{q \in (t, \infty]} \m(t,q)$ and \emph{numbers of deaths} $\omega(t) = \sum_{p \in [-\infty, t)} \m(p,t)$ in q-tame persistence modules.